The Sourcing Brief spotlight to 218k+ subscribers

 • Tech-enabled convenience: Mobile apps integrate loyalty programs, push notifications, and real-time inventory checks, enhancing customer service and streamlining the path to purchase

 Patagonia is a standout example of omnichannel excellence.
 The eco-conscious brand integrates its digital and retail channels to offer a cohesive customer-first experience.
 Shoppers can order online and pick up in-store, or use in-store kiosks to browse inventory, access product information, or place orders.
 Their innovative Worn Wear platform—both online and in select stores—enables customers to buy, trade in, or find tips to repair and upcycle gently used gear, encouraging circularity and brand loyalty.
-Patigonia’s app further enhances this experience by allowing users to manage their accounts, access sustainability tips, and stay engaged across all touchpoints.
+Patagonia’s app further enhances this experience by allowing users to manage their accounts, access sustainability tips, and stay engaged across all touchpoints.

 Emotional Pull: Nostalgia, Community, and Local Loyalty